MouhammedElshaaer/egov-webservice/readme.md

 Since we invest our time in the problem definition and designing a general system for different types of legal papers, it took us a lot of time to do so, it's a 70 relation or like so ERD document, so yes, it took so much time.
 Hence, the implementation phase included almost 70% of the first functional part discussed before, the system configuration part, almost 50% of the requests issuing part, and 20% of the request tracking and monitoring part.
 We haven't invested so much time in user interface design.

+## Technology stack
+* Laravel 5.7 and MySql DBMS for the backend.
+* Angular 7 for the frontend web application.

 #### This is the backend repo, the web Angular frontend repo is [here](https://github.com/MouhammedElshaaer/autogov-front-end)